oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_path_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple RepositoryPath resources in Oracle Cloud Infrastructure
-- Fetches a list of files and directories in a repository.
+- Retrieves a list of files and directories in a repository.

 ..
 Aliases